akilbekov/blog/src/pages/articles/2018-11-17-sending-snmp-data-to-splunk-with-collectd/index.md

 # systemctl start collectd.service
 ```

-## Metrcis Workspace
+## Metrics Workspace

 ![Metrics Workspace](workspace.png)

-The best way to start to work with the metrics vizualisation is to install [Metrcis Workspace](https://splunkbase.splunk.com/app/4192/) app.
+The best way to start to work with the metrics vizualisation is to install [Metrics Workspace](https://splunkbase.splunk.com/app/4192/) app.
 This app will add tab to your search app, it automatically pulls your metrics and gives you easy to use interface for visualizing them.